markdibarry/game-dialog/docs/Scripts.md

 ### `await`

 Sometimes, a dialog script needs to wait for something to happen before continuing.
-If your method is of a `void` return type, you can tell the dialog to suspend execution until a later time by prepending it with the `await` keyword.
-To resume, call `Resume()` on your `DialogBase` object.
+If your method is of a `Task` or `ValueTask` return type, you can tell the dialog to suspend execution until a later time by prepending it with the `await` keyword.

 ```
 Stalone: Hey, what's that over there?